-Unless (or until) radio is re-imagined, there is one solution.
+There is one solution.
 Personality.

+Upper Management: Please think about the future, and how to revive a declining audience base.
+What will sustain a revenue stream?
 It’s no longer about getting a larger percentage of radio listening.
 That’s fighting a battle where every broadcaster eventually loses.
 Change the game.
 Fight for a larger share of attention.

+Programmers: If you’re counting on talent that performs a shift to be “good enough”, rethink your position.
 It’s not going to work.
-Many stations are getting caught in the middle, between show and shift.
+Many stations are getting caught between show and shift.
 If you don’t have the talent that can get you there, find them.
 We can help you with the Media Talent Pool.

 Air Talent: Stop thinking about how to sound better.
 Start thinking about how to become personalities that impact listeners, even if that means starting in small ways on a small canvas.